ryanwentzel/ryanlwentzel.com/collections/_newsletter/2024-05-01-christ-of-the-abyss.md

 title: Christ of the Abyss
 subtitle: Finding Jesus in the Depths
 description: Off of Italy's Ligurian coast, between Camogli and Portofino, an eight-foot-tall, 900-pound bronze statue of Jesus Christ stands on the floor of the Mediterranean Sea.
 It has been there since August 22, 1954.
-date: 2024-05-01 15:02:00 -0700
+date: 2024-04-01 15:02:00 -0700
-published: false
+published: true
 issue: 1
 img:
     url: "https://d1yo597syf8yny.cloudfront.net/assets/img/content/pawel-czerwinski-XaiP_NLrtoM-unsplash.jpg"
     alt: "black and green abstract painting with bubbles"
     title: "Photo by Pawel Czerwinski on Unsplash"
 ---
-Off of Italy's Ligurian coast, between Camogli and Portofino, an eight-foot-tall, 900-pound bronze statue of Jesus Christ stands on the floor of the Mediterranean Sea.
+Just off Italy's Ligurian coast, between Camogli and Portofino, an eight-foot-tall, 900-pound bronze statue of Jesus Christ stands on the floor of the Mediterranean Sea.
 It has been there since August 22, 1954.

 The statue, known as *Il Christo Degli Abissi* (Christ of the Abyss), is the work of Italian artist Guido Galletti.
 He created it to memorialize all who have died in the sea.